-Note

 On a system that uses FDDI, the default sizes for the TCP/IP socket buffer quotas are increased automatically.
 This increases throughput across the FDDI for local TCP connections.

-across the 1221 for focal 101 confidences.

 3. Refer to the following example, and then edit MODPARAMS.DAT to reflect the appropriate value for the NPAGEDYN and NPAGEVIR parameters: